-We investigate the impact of assumptions made when modelling the within-study variability on the results of the between-studies parameters on two binomial outcomes (surrogate and final) and in particular when the proportions of events (such as responses to treatment or deaths) are close to zero or one.
-We carry out this investigation in a simulation study as well as by applying the methods (the standard BRMA model using log OR scale and the two proposed models) to an illustrative example in chronic myeloid leukemia (CML).
-CML is a myeloproliferative neoplasm of hematipoietic stem cells associated with a characteristic chromosomal translocation called the Philadelphia chromosome \cite{sawyers1999chronic}.
-The main characteristic of CML is that it is regarded as a slow progressive disease \cite{baccarani2010chronic}.
-Before the molecular pathogenesis of the disease was well understood, the median survival was 6 years, with a predicted 5-year overall survival (OS) of 47.2\% \cite{huang2012estimations}.
-However, the introduction of tyrosine kinase inhibitor (TKI) therapies \cite{capdeville2002glivec} have led to dramatically improved patients outcomes with high rates of complete cytogenetic response (CCYR) at 12 months and very few events at 2-year OS and event-free survival (EFS)\cite{o2003imatinib}.
-By applying the proposed methods we aim to assess the whether CCYR at 12 months can be considered as a valid surrogate endpoint for event free survival (EFS) at 24months.
+We investigate the impact of assumptions made when modelling the within-study variability on the estimates of the between-studies parameters in the meta-analysis of two binomial outcomes (surrogate and final) and in particular when the proportions of events (such as responses to treatment or deaths) are close to zero or one.
+We carry out this investigation in a simulation study, comparing the two proposed methods and the standard BRMA approach, as well as by applying the methods to an illustrative example in chronic myeloid leukemia (CML).

-We describe all methods in detail in Section 2.
-Section 3 presents the simulation study and its results.
-In Section 4 we discuss the application of the methods to the illustrative example.
-The paper concludes with a discussion in Section 5.
+The illustrative data example in CML is introduced Section 2.
+Section 3 discusses existing and the proposed methodology providing also a short overview of the copula theory.
+Section 4 presents the results of fitting the models to the data of the motivating example.
+To illustrate the motivation and the application of the proposed method in a more detailed and controlled manner and to compare its performance against the existing models, we carried out a simulation study.
+The design and the results of the simulation study are discussed in Section 5.
+The paper concludes with a discussion in Section 6.